Endometriosis and Fertility

 The role of ultrasound in endometriosis and fertility

-Specialist pelvic ultrasound plays a key role in assessing endometriosis.
+Specialist endometriosis ultrasound plays a key role.

 This is not a standard scan — it is a targeted assessment looking for: